 If you need help, I highly recommend working with a credit coach or with a financial planner to be able to do this activity.
 Because sometimes you may be thinking, “well, I’ve done it as best as I possibly can.
 And that’s the most I know how to do,” but other experts sometimes can give you tools or give you tips that you may not see for yourself.

 So, for example, if you live in the New York City area, there’s a free resource available if you contact 311 and ask to get a personal credit counselor.
 I can also recommend an amazing financial counselor.
 She’s a financial coach.
 Audrey Washington, who does pretty amazing work under her business, under Fiercely Financial Coaching.
 If you haven’t checked out her work, she has a Debt Slayer Bootcamp that’s pretty awesome.

 If you’re struggling with this, don’t try to figure this out by yourself.
 Seriously, just invest a couple of pennies and learn how you can get that cash flow to last longer.

 Option 1: Create solutions, ideas, or plans to extend that cashflow longer.

 And there are three ways of thinking about it.
 The first way of thinking about it is the doomsday scenario.

 And it’s saying “well if nothing turns out or if I’m not getting more new customers now, what do I have to do?”

-Option 2: What are the services things that launch overnight?
+Option 2: What are the services things that I can launch overnight?

-Years ago when I needed some extra holiday spending money, I used to bake cookies and sell those things during the holiday season.
+Years ago when I needed some extra holiday spending money, I used to bake cookies.
 Friends who didn’t have time to get a gift but wanted something personable were my target.
 Those moments sometimes got me through the holiday season with a little extra cash.